 We don't want to underplay APR as a measure of cost when borrowing, but it's important consumers understand it.
-In particular, a low APR loan may cost you more in £ terms than a high APR one.
-But how can low APR loans cost you more?
+In particular, a low APR loan may cost you more money than a high APR one.

 Q: How much has the loan cost?

-Q: So what is the APR of this loan?
+Q: What is the APR of this loan?

 You will never need to pay back thousands of percent in interest.
-Our actual loan chargeare 0.8% per day, not compounded and applied to your balance each day.
-This stops at our interest cap which is 50%.
-So the most you can ever owe, even if you run into trouble, is 1.5x what borrow.
+Our loans cost 0.8% per day, not compounded and applied to your balance each day.
+This stops at our interest cap of 50%.
+The most you can ever owe, even if you run into trouble, is 1.5 times what you borrow.

 So what is the actual calculation then?
 Below you can learn how to calculate loan APR; many terms of the full calculation drop out when there is only one "drawdown" and one "repayment".